tmesser/dao-documents/Independent Contractor Agreement/independent-contractor-agreement.md

     5. “Personal Information” means any information that relates to , or may otherwise be used to, identify an identified or identifiable individual.
-        Such individuals may include, but are not limited to, Collective’s customers, consumers, employees, contractors or business partners.
+        Such individuals may include, but are not limited to, Collective’s affiliates, customers, consumers, employees, contractors or partners.
         Such information may include, but is not limited to, names, contact information, titles, identification numbers, account numbers and other data deemed to be personal information under applicable law.